World Language

 - Understand and appreciate the cultures of the target language.

-- Reach better understanding of their own language and culture through comparison.
+- Reach a better understanding of their own language and culture through comparison.

 - Be exposed to the culture and people of the target language through travel, field trips, and speakers.